davidkpn/restaurant-android-app/README.md

-# Resturant Waiters - Bar application
+# Restaurant Waiters - Bar application

 this kivy application can run cross-platform thanks to the kivy python library.